slevomat/coding-standard/README.md

 #### SlevomatCodingStandard.ControlStructures.RequireNullCoalesceOperator 🔧

-Require usage of null coalesce operator when possible.
+Requires use of null coalesce operator when possible.

 #### SlevomatCodingStandard.ControlStructures.EarlyExit 🔧

-Require usage of early exit.
+Requires use of early exit.

 ### Cleaning - detecting dead code